 Cost

 Business valuation fees can vary significantly and depend on the size of the company, the scope of the valuation, the purpose and the complexity of the subject company’s operations.
+Be aware, however, that the lowest cost provider may not provide the best value.

 The type of report (deliverable) required also impacts the fee as does the qualifications, experience, and level of service.
+When comparing fee quotes, don’t forget to compare the level of reporting provided, the experience of the attending professionals, as well as the service accompanying the assignment.

 Business valuation services are offered on a flat fee or hourly basis.
 It is important that the client has a clear and concise understanding of scope of the assignment and the fee when committing to an engagement.
 The experienced business valuation professional can provide a reasonable estimate of expected fees prior to execution of an engagement letter.

 Typically, a retainer is required at the onset with the balance invoiced monthly (hourly engagements) or upon completion and issuance of a draft valuation report.